Essential Oil Uses

 Essential oils have concentrated hydrophobic liquids containing volatile (which means it is easily evaporated at normal temperatures) chemical compounds from plants.
 Essential oils are also known as aetherolea oils, ethereal oils, volatile oils or simply as the oil of the plant from which they were extracted, such as oil of oregano.

 History: Oregano oil has the oldest history of use of all essential oils. as early as during biblical history.
-This antimicrobial, antiviral, antiseptic has been used internally and topically.
+This antimicrobial, antiviral, antiseptic, like colloidal silver, has been used internally and topically.
 Use after diluting with a carrier oil such as olive oil as the 100% pure oil is slightly caustic to sensitive skin.

 For over 5,000 years, essential oils have been used by natural healers worldwide as an antibacterial, anti-inflammatory and analgesic remedies.
 Egyptian tombs have yielded thousands of alabaster jars of essential oils.
 Ancient Traditional Chinese Medicine reveals that essential oils significantly over-laps with the history of herbal medicine.